-- must comply with the Food Authority's Guidelines for food business at temporary events
+- must comply with the Food Authority's Guidelines for Food Businesses at Temporary Events

-If you wish to conduct a fundraising or charity event please visit the Charity, Groups and Volunteers page on the NSW Food Authority website.
+If you wish to hold a fundraising or charity event, please refer to NSW Government Food Authority's Charity, Groups and Volunteers page.

-Mobile vending in Eurobodalla requires approval from Council under section 68 of Local Government as well as compliance with:
+Mobile vending in Eurobodalla Shire requires approval from Council under Section 68 of the Local Government Act 1993, as well as compliance with the:

 - Street Activities Code of Practice (495 KB)